-Matthew Petersen is Senior Vice President of The Foundry and Strategic Content at Meredith Corporation, a leading brand-powered media company reaching more than 180 million American consumers every month, including over 90% of American women.
+Matthew Petersen is President of Specialty Marketing Solutions at Dotdash Meredith Corporation, a leading brand-powered media company reaching more than 180 million American consumers every month, including over 90% of American women.

 Matt serves as Vice President of the Madison Square Boys & Girls Club’s Board of Trustees.
 He earned a BA in Economics from Saint Lawrence University in Canton, New York.